microsoftgraph/msgraph-sdk-java/docs/upgrade-to-v3.md

 ### Non-generated code moved to the core library

 The service library (microsoft-graph) was designed to contain only code that has been generated automatically from the API metadata.
 All code that has been manually handcrafted should live in the core library (microsoft-graph-core).
 This principle makes reusability of code easier for consumers and it was not respected until this new version of the SDK.
-All the code living under anything but `com.microsoft.graph.models` or `.requests` have been moved to the same package name in the core asset.
-This move should be transparent to consummers expect for the following that needs to be updated:
+All the code living under anything but `com.microsoft.graph.models` or `com.microsoft.graph.requests` have been moved to the same package name in the core asset.
+This move should be transparent to consumers, except for the following that needs to be updated:

 1. Replace any reference to `ChunkUploadProvider` from `com.microsoft.graph.requests.extensions` to `com.microsoft.graph.concurrency`.
 1. Replace any reference to `CustomRequestBuilder`, `DateOnly`, `TimeOfDay`, and `Multipart` from `com.microsoft.graph.(models|requests).extensions` to `com.microsoft.graph.core`.